MolemoMM/PersonalPortfolio/README.md

 Website Link: https://molemomm.github.io/PersonalPortfolio/
 # Personal Portfolio
-This project is a personal portfolio website designed to showcase the work and contact information of Molemo Mamashela.
+This project is my personal portfolio website designed to showcase my work and contact information.
 Below is a detailed description of each file and its purpose within the project.

 ## Project Structure